May 23, 2024

 When converting to electric vehicles (EVs), perhaps the biggest change for the driver is refueling.
 No longer does refueling mean a trip to a gas station, instead an available charging point must be located.

-While the rollout of public chargers is growing rapidly, many prefer to charge their vehicle at home.
-Unlike many high-power public chargers that provide a DC power that charges the battery directly, home-based chargers deliver an AC power that must be converted via
+While the rollout of public chargers is growing rapidly, many prefer to charge their vehicles at home.
+Unlike many high-power public chargers which provide DC power that charges the battery directly, home-based chargers deliver AC power that must be converted via an on board charger (OBC) before the battery can be charged.

 Figure 1: Anatomy of a Typical EV Drivetrain (Source: onsemi)